Finding free Texas state records is simple and fast, making it easy to look up anyone’s past in Texas right now.

 A criminal background check through the DPS typically takes between 1-3 business days.4

-Fingerprint-Based Federal Check via FAST Fingerprinting and Department of Public Safety
+Fingerprint-Based Federal Check via FAST Fingerprinting & the Department of Public Safety

 Applicants who need to get their own fingerprints taken or require another person to submit their fingerprints for the federal search must do so by visiting one of the FAST submission locations.